 Island Spa Catalina

-This 15,000-square-foot spa opened as part of the Santa Catalina Island Company’s $40 million update to the area two years ago, and has since become the island’s destination spa.
-The spa uses ingredients gathered on the island in a variety of treatments, including a hot sand therapy to relieve joint and muscle pain, and an anti-aging facial that combines white algae, white wine, tea, and copper peptides to smooth and rejuvenate skin.
+This 15,000-square-foot spa opened as part of the Santa Catalina Island Company’s $40-million update to the area three years ago and has since become the island’s destination spa.
+The spa uses ingredients gathered on the island in a variety of treatments, including a hot sand therapy to relieve joint and muscle pain and an anti-aging facial that incorporates diamond powder or a gold anti-inflammatory collagen mask to smooth and rejuvenate skin.
 There’s also a café and yoga studio on the premises.
 163 Crescent Ave.; 310-510-7300; visitcatalinaisland.com.

 Catalina Island Museum

-The Catalina Island Museum’s new building in the heart of Avalon opened in June, with galleries, a shop, theater, and an open-air amphitheater for outdoors screenings of films, concerts, and performances.
+The Catalina Island Museum’s new building in the heart of Avalon opened last June, with galleries, a shop, a theater, and an open-air amphitheater for outdoor screenings of films, concerts, and performances.
 The museum focuses on preserving the history of the island (including ceramics, archaeological artifacts found on Catalina, and paintings).
-Its first exhibit, open now, explores the photos of Betty Page—a good choice considering the island’s proximity to Hollywood.
-1 Casino Way; 310-510-2414; catalinamuseum.org.
+Through December 11, the museum is hosting a major exhibition of the works of artist David Chihuly, widely known for his large-scale glass sculptures.1 Casino Wy.; 310-510-2414; catalinamuseum.org.

-Though Avalon hosts most of the island’s hotels, restaurants, and cultural venues, the rest of Catalina Island’s rugged terrain teems with wildlife—including, bizarrely, American bison.
-It’s believed that filmmakers brought them over for a shoot in the early 1900s and returned home without them, leaving a peculiar (and strictly controlled) population of 200-400 bison on the island.
-Get a glimpse of the creatures via a Jeep Eco Tour, operated by the Catalina Island Conservatory.
-From $70; catalinaconservancy.org.
+Though Avalon hosts most of the island’s hotels, restaurants, and cultural venues, the rest of Catalina’s rugged terrain teems with wildlife—including seemingly out of place American bison.
+It’s believed that filmmakers brought them over for a shoot in the early 1900s and returned home without them, leaving a peculiar (and strictly controlled) population of bison on the island.
+Get a glimpse of the creatures by embarking on a Jeep Eco Tour, operated by the Catalina Island Conservatory.
+Tours from $70; catalinaconservancy.org.